 Samaritans and Jews go equally before God

 White people used religion to justify slavery for decades.
-Even in The Restored Gospel the spurious charges of racial decadence found an inroad during a good portion of the history of the Church.
+Even in The Restored Gospel, the spurious charges of racial decadence found an inroad during a good portion of the history of the Church.
 God, in wisdom, revealed to a prophet in 1978 that race should not be a standard by which worthiness is judged for the blessing of Abraham.
-He further revealed through Russell M. Nelson in 2020 that
+He further revealed through Russell M. Nelson in 2020:

 Brothers and sisters, please listen carefully to what I am about to say.
 God does not love one race more than another.
 His doctrine on this matter is clear.
 He invites all to come unto Him, “black and white, bond and free, male and female.”